-- Avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human disturbance; - Allow scientific research on the ecosystem of the Area, in particular on the avifauna, marine fauna and terrestrial ecology, while ensuring protection from oversampling or other possible scientific impacts; - Allow other scientific research, scientific support activities and visits for educational and outreach purposes (such as documentary reporting (visual, audio or written) or the production of educational resources or services) provided that such activities are for compelling reasons that cannot be served elsewhere and will not jeopardize the values of the Area; - Prevent or minimize the introduction of alien plants, animals and microbes into the Area; - Prevent or minimize the introduction of pathogens that may cause disease in faunal populations within the Area; - Allow visits to the historic sites under strict control by permit; - Allow visits for management purposes in support of the aims of the management plan.
+- Avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human presence, disturbance and sampling in the Area; - Allow scientific research on the ecosystem of the Area, in particular on the avifauna, marine fauna and terrestrial ecology, provided it will not compromise the values for which the Area is protected; - Allow other scientific research, scientific support activities and visits for educational and outreach purposes (such as documentary reporting (visual, audio or written) or the production of educational resources or services) provided that such activities are for compelling reasons that cannot be served elsewhere and will not compromise the values for which the Area is protected; - Minimize the possibility of introduction of non-native species (e.g. plants, animals and microbes) to the Area; - Minimize the possibility of introduction of pathogens that may cause disease in faunal populations within the Area; - Allow visits to the historic sites under strict control by permit;

+• Allow visits for management purposes in support of the aims of the management plan.